saileshkasaju/crud-react-redux-mongo/my-blog/src/pages/2017-12-10-welcome/index.md

 ## Hello World

 This blog begins with a hello world like any other programming book :)
-For me programming hsa been like a challenging game like chess.
+For me programming has been like a challenging game like chess.
 The more I do, the more I seem to get better at it.
 Along the way, I find many more experienced players on the way.

 I started a career in programming as a Software [RnD][software department researcher] in [RTS](http://rts.com.np "Real Time Solutions").
 My college mates Ruraj, Sagun and Sushan pulled me there as they planned to go abroad for further studies.
 There I started learning core java, and then spring framework.
 For the front end I knew plain html and js, which gradually changed upgraded angular.
 Mysql databases were used which changed to postgres.
 PHP full stack applications turned to java sping-boot.
 And later, I found simplicity in writing everything in JS, the same v8 engine in mongo shell, node, and browsers made sence for web apps.